 Manulife Financial is obliged to pay the Plan any remaining surplus at the end of the terminal accounting period within 60 days thereof, together with interest from December 31, 2027 to the date of payment.
 Should the Insured Plan generate a deficit during the terminal accounting period or generate a surplus that is insufficient to eliminate the deficit existing as of May 31, 2002, no further amounts shall be owing or paid by the Plan in respect of any deficit existing at the end of the terminal accounting period.

 4. Investments:

-2020 2019 Bond pooled funds \$ 283,310,874 \$ 258,725,382
+2021 2020 Bond pooled funds \$ 272,396,894 \$ 283,310,874

-Investments are held in bond pooled funds which earned a return of 9.89 percent (2019 - 7.08 percent).
+Investments are held in bond pooled funds which returned a loss of 1.72 percent (2020 - return of 9.89 percent).

 5. Administrative expenses: